-If you elect alternate valuation, value the property that is included in the gross estate as of the applicable dates as follows:
+If you elect alternate valuation, value the property that was included in the gross estate on the date of the decedent's death as of the applicable dates as follows:

 1. Any property distributed, sold, exchanged, or otherwise disposed of or separated or passed from the gross estate by any method within 6 months after the decedent's death is valued on the date of distribution, sale, exchange, or other disposition, whichever occurs first.
 Value this property on the date it ceases to form a part of the gross estate, that is, on the date the title passes as the result of its sale, exchange, or other disposition.